Sun-Lab-NBB/ataraxis-micro-controller/README.md

 For this library, any external hardware that communicates with Arduino or Teensy microcontroller pins is a hardware module.
 For example, a 3d-party voltage sensor that emits an analog signal detected by Arduino microcontroller is a module.
 A rotary encoder that sends digital interrupt signals to 3 digital pins of a Teensy 4.1 microcontroller is a module.
-A solenoid valve gated by HIGH signal sent from an Arduino microcontroller's digital pin is a module.
+A solenoid valve gated by HIGH signal sent from an Arduino microcontroller’s digital pin is a module.

 Additionally, the library expects that the logic that governs how the microcontroller interacts with these modules is provided by a C++ class, the 'software' portion of the hardware module.
 Typically, this would be a class that contains the methods for manipulating the hardware module or collecting the data from the hardware module.
 The central purpose of this library is to enable the PC communication interface to use the software of different hardware modules via a standardized and centralized process.
-To achieve this, all custom hardware modules have to be based on the base Module class, provided by this library.
+To achieve this, all custom hardware modules have to be based on the [Module](/src/module.h) class, provided by this library.
 See the section below for details on how to implement compatible hardware modules.

 ### Implementing Custom Hardware Modules
 All modules intended to be accessible through this library have to follow the implementation guidelines described in the